 Trying to learn how to wake up early?
 I feel you.
-The following scenario is all too familiar to me – you too?
+The following scenario is all too familiar to me.
+Maybe you can relate!

 “Just 2 more minutes and I’ll get up” you think.